aadiltajani/CodeSten/README.md

 CodeSten is Project1 for Group19 of CSC510 Software Engineering.

 CodeSten is the uncompromising stenography tool.
 It gives you speed, determinism, and freedom from depending upon memory or note-taking while having important conversations.
 You will save time and mental energy for more important matters.
+Additionally, we can implement CodeSten for live audio as well as video in the coming stages.

 Below is a short video demonstrating the use and importance of CodeSten: